ConsenSys-Academy/jupyter-js-dockerfile/README.md

-Javascript kernel for jupyterhub in a docker image.
+Javascript kernel for a Jupyter notebook in a docker image, with some web3 examples.

 Based on the jupyter/minimal-notebook - https://hub.docker.com/r/jupyter/minimal-notebook/